Best peer to peer lending sites 2021

 It’s also worth checking out Zopa’s Innovative Finance ISA which, again, offers you tax-free interest, but bear in mind that it’s not covered by the FSCS.

 Zopa offer personal loans and car loans from £1,000 to £25,000 over one to five years.
-Rates vary, but their website gives examples of loans from 8.7% – 17% APR (remember, APR is the interest rate plus fees).
+Rates can vary, but their website gives examples of loans with an interest rate of 14.4% APR (remember, APR is the interest rate plus fees).

 The fee and interest rate you’re charged will be calculated based on your individual circumstances.